cadanu/cadanu/README.md

 </a>-->

 >### 👋
 > My profile pic is AI generated - trained on a furry model apparently.
-It reminds me of Starfox.
-I'm not a furry.
-Go arc in progress.
+It reminds me of Starfox so it's worth keeping.
+> I'm not a furry.
+> Go arc in progress...
 >
 > <!--[Website][1]-->